Work

 Building Poly Studio

-When Plantronics acquired Polycom, we rebranded as Poly and needed an entirely new software platform.
-The existing tools, Hub and PMP, were aging out and couldn’t scale to support the combined product line.
-We needed to build a suite from scratch that could manage, deploy, and monitor devices across enterprise customers.
+When Plantronics acquired Polycom, we rebranded as Poly and suddenly needed an entirely new software platform.
+The existing tools, Hub and PMP, were aging out and couldn’t scale to the combined product line, so we had to build a suite from scratch.
+Something that could manage, deploy, and monitor devices across big enterprise customers.

 I started with a team of two.
-Over the course of the project I grew that to 15, hiring across UX, research, and prototyping.
+Over the life of the project I grew it to fifteen, hiring across UX, research, and prototyping.

 Fig 01